mdn/content/files/en-us/web/html/element/input/tel/index.md

 ### Pattern validation

-If you want to further restrict entered numbers so they also have to conform to a specific pattern, you can use the {{htmlattrxref("pattern","input")}} attribute, which takes as its value a {{Glossary("regular expression")}} that entered values have to match.
+If you want to further restrict entered numbers so they also have to conform to a specific pattern, you can use the [`pattern`](/en-US/docs/Web/HTML/Element/input#pattern) attribute, which takes as its value a {{Glossary("regular expression")}} that entered values have to match.

 In this example we'll use the same CSS as before, but our HTML is changed to look like this: